 - When our beets come with greens, don’t trash them!
 Use the greens like spinach or Swiss chard for a great semi-sweet flavor.

-Alon, Bat Ami, Dror, Yochai and the entire Chubeza team
+Alon, Bat Ami, Dror, Orin and the entire Chubeza team

 WHAT’S IN THIS WEEK’S BOXES?